openenergymonitor/guide/source/setup/index.markdown

 ---

 **emonTx + ESP8266**<br>
 Using and ESP8266 Adapter the emonTx can send data directly to a remote emonCMS server such as emoncms.org.
-It is also possible to use an ESP8266 adapter with an emonTx to send data to an emonPi or emonBase basestation to improve reliability where 433Mhz is not sufficient.
+It is also possible to use an ESP8266 adapter with an emonTx to send data to an emonPi or emonBase base station to improve reliability where 433Mhz is not sufficient.

 ![image](/images/setup/emontx.png)